 You probably know a psychopath.
 Have a think, do you know someone who’s fun to listen to, but tends to be a bit ‘glib’ – they’ll move on if someone more interesting comes along?
 Someone who might have been in trouble as a child – perhaps stealing or vandalising?
 Someone who sometimes speaks in quite a muddled manner, so if you ask them a question, you’re not always sure what their answer was?
 Someone who is mainly concerned with themselves – so they rarely comment, or ‘like’ other people’s posts on Facebook, unless it will benefit themselves.
 They won’t let you know whether or not they’ll be attending an event – and are very likely to not show up at the last minute.
 They like to be seen as a leader, but you’re not quite sure what they actually do.
 They’re often promiscuous, possibly having children from multiple partners.
 They lie, sometimes blatant, in your face, lies.
 They like excitement, and are never scared.
 They have grandiose ideas about their own capabilities.
 Do you know that person?
 Then possibly, you know a psychopath.

 Psychopathy is a mental disorder – the brain does not respond like most people’s brains.
 It is thought to be a hereditary condition.
 When diagnosed as a psychopath, a person’s background often shows evidence that their ancestors also showed signs of psychopathy – traits like ruthlessness, multiple sexual partners, cruelty.
 They tend to have a smaller orbital frontal gyri (no, I didn’t know what that meant either!
-It means the front bit of their brain, the bit that controls emotions, is underdeveloped).
+It means the front bit of their brain, the bit that controls empathy, is underdeveloped).
 They also have lower serotonin levels, so lack the ability to feel happy, to have emotional highs.

 Now, most psychopaths are NOT serial killers.
 People tend to link the two because the reverse is not true – most serial killers probably ARE psychopaths.
 Robert Hare estimates that for every serial killer, there are 30,000 psychopaths who have never killed.